AI summaries of replays is here. Get a summary first.

 The online classes are Community Supported.
 Like the Breath, the classes are free for all.
 If you feel grateful for these lessons and classes, please make a donation in any amount.
 Small donations gratefully appreciated.
 Pay the gift forward so other people can benefit.
 Support yourself, support your own practice, support the online gatherings, and support Tom in his ongoing development of these fascinating, paradigm shifting practices that the world has not really seen.

-Initial Purpose: The purpose of these classes is to help you get to a minimum of 24 minutes of Left Right Breath everyday.
+The initial purpose of these classes is to help you show up for a minimum of 24 minutes of Left Right Breath everyday.

 Unique and fascinating, join This Next Breath classes everyday and your life will be full of gratitude and joy every morning.
 Everyday there is a short reading from poets, saints and sages of all kinds.